Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 ### 4.10 Install .NET 5.0 Runtime

 This is needed by the rmspc package.
-Note that we're only installing .NET for 64-bit Windows so rmspc (and any package that depends on it) needs to be marked as unsupported on 32-bit Windows.

-Download the Windows x64 Installer for .NET 5.0 Runtime from https://dotnet.microsoft.com/download/dotnet/5.0
+Download the Windows x64 Installer for .NET 5.0 Runtime (file `dotnet-runtime-5.0.12-win-x64.exe` as of Dec.
+2021) from https://dotnet.microsoft.com/download/dotnet/5.0

 Run the Installer.